Rofida-Abdelkader/Rofida-Abdelkader/README.md

 ### 👩‍💻 About Me

 - 👩‍💻 I'm Software Engineer
-- 🎓 I `Fresh graduated` from the Faculty of Computers & Information at Minia University in 2024
+- 🎓 I `graduated` from the Faculty of Computers & Information at Minia University in 2024

 ---